Philippines Vice President Impeached by Lower House

 0:00

-Philippine Vice President Sara Duterte has been impeached by the House of Representatives Wednesday, with many allies of President Ferdinand Marcos Jr. voting in favor of the petition.
+Philippine Vice President Sara Duterte has been impeached by the House of Representatives on Feb.
+5, with many allies of President Ferdinand Marcos Jr. voting in favor of the petition.

-It marks the latest episode of a political soap opera which has gripped the Philippines as Marcos Jr—whose father Ferdinand Marcos Sr ruled the country from 1965 until he was ousted in 1986—has clashed with Duterte.
+It marks the latest episode of a political soap opera that has gripped the Philippines as Marcos Jr.—whose father Ferdinand Marcos Sr. ruled the country from 1965 until he was ousted in 1986—has clashed with Duterte.

-In 2022 Marcos Jr—who is known as “Bongbong”—won a landslide victory to become president and she, Duterte, was elected as vice president.
+In 2022 Marcos Jr.—who is known as “Bongbong”—won a landslide victory to become president, and Duterte was elected as vice president.

-At the time it appeared to be a marriage of convenience of two political dynasties, but cracks soon began to appear.
+At the time, it appeared to be a marriage of convenience between two political dynasties, but cracks soon began to appear.

 The pair differed on their approaches to China’s territorial claims in the South China Sea and on the actions taken by Duterte’s father to tackle drugs, including allegedly ordering extra-judicial killings.

-In Jan.
-2023 the International Criminal Court (ICC) granted its prosecutor’s request to reopen a probe into the alleged killings.
+In January 2023, the International Criminal Court granted its prosecutor’s request to reopen a probe into the alleged killings.

-Duterte has accused Marcos, his wife and Martin Romualdez—who is also the president of Lakas-CMD—of weak leadership, corruption and attempting to silence her because of speculation about her running for the presidency in 2028.
+Duterte has accused Marcos Jr., his wife, and Martin Romualdez—who is also the president of Lakas-CMD—of weak leadership, corruption, and attempting to silence her because of speculation about her running for the presidency in 2028.

 Talked Of Hiring Assassin

-Then, in an online news conference on Nov.
-23, 2024 she said she had hired an assassin to kill Marcos, his wife, Liza Araneta, and the Speaker of the House of Representatives, Romualdez, if she were killed.
+Then, in an online press conference on Nov.
+23, 2024, Duterte said she had hired an assassin to kill Marcos Jr.; his wife, Liza Araneta; and Romualdez, who is also speaker of the House of Representatives, if she were killed.

-Duterte said: “I have talked to a person.
-I said, if I get killed, go kill BBM [Marcos Jr], Liza Araneta, and Martin Romualdez.
+She said: “I have talked to a person.
+I said, if I get killed, go kill BBM [Marcos Jr.], Liza Araneta, and Martin Romualdez.
 No joke.
 No joke.
 I said, do not stop until you kill them, and then he said yes.”

 The House has also been investigating Duterte over the alleged misuse of 612.5 million pesos ($10.3 million) of intelligence funds received by her offices as vice president, and education secretary.

-She resigned as education secretary in June, and last month Marcos Jr removed her from the National Security Council.
+She resigned as education secretary in June 2024, and last month, Marcos Jr. removed her from the National Security Council.

 Duterte was also accused by some lawmakers of failing to stand up to Chinese aggression in the South China Sea.

-In December the vice president failed to appear to answer questions during hearings before the House of Representatives, which were televised, last year.
+In December 2024, the vice president failed to appear to answer questions during hearings before the House of Representatives, which were televised.

 She protested when her chief of staff, Zuleika Lopez, was temporarily detained for allegedly hampering the inquiry.
 She has since been released from hospital detention.